 For patients who need correction for low or high levels of astigmatism, Toric contact lenses can provide comfort and great vision quality.
 To individuals with uncorrected astigmatism, images may look blurry or shadowed.
 Astigmatism is very common and can be corrected with contact lenses, glasses, laser vision correction, and special implant lenses.

 Presbyopia is a condition that typically becomes noticeable for most people around age 45.
 In children and young adults, the lens inside the eye can easily focus on distant and near objects.
 With age, the lens loses its ability to focus adequately.
 Patients with presbyopia can now experience clear vision near, far and everywhere in between with multifocal contact lenses that stay moist and comfortable all day long.
 Some multifocal lenses even have an extended wear option for those who require overnight wear.
 Besides contact lenses, presbyopia can be dealt with in a number of ways including glasses, monovision laser vision correction, and special implant lenses.

 Do you replace your contact lenses every day?
 Or do you do it at some point each month?
+Daily disposable options last for 1 day.
 Your replacement schedule is the length of time your contacts can be worn before they need to be replaced with new lenses (taking them out at night is a given unless you have “extended wear” contacts).
 Remember, to help keep your eyes healthy and your lenses problem-free, follow your contact lens replacement schedule unless your doctor gives you more specific instructions.